dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Enable .NET MAUI support

-To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET for Android, .NET for iOS, .NET for Mac Catalyst, or WinUI app, you must first enable .NET MAUI support in the native app's project file.
+To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET Android, .NET for iOS, .NET for Mac Catalyst, or WinUI app, you must first enable .NET MAUI support in the native app's project file.
 Enable support by adding `<UseMaui>true</UseMaui>` to the first `<PropertyGroup>` node in the project file:

 ```xml
 <PropertyGroup>